On Isometric Embeddability of $S_q^m$ into $S_p^n$ as non-commutative Quasi-Banach space: Isometric Embeddability as non-commutative quasi-Banach spaces

 \begin{thm} Let $0<p\neq q<1$ and $2\leq m\leq n<\infty$.
-Then there is no isometric embedding of $S_q^m$ into $S_p^n$. \end{thm} \begin{proof} On contrary, suppose that there exists an isometric embedding $S_q^m$ into $S_p^n$.
-Therefore, there exists a diagonal self-adjoint matrix $A$ and a self-adjoint matrix $B$ in $S_p^n$ such that $(A, B)$ has $(\mathbf{I}_{q,p})$.
+Then there is no isometric embedding of $S_q^m$ into $S_p^n$. \end{thm} \begin{proof} On the contrary, suppose that there exists an isometric embedding $S_q^m$ into $S_p^n$.
+Then by Lemma \ref{lem2.2}, we have $p<q$.
+Therefore, by Lemma \ref{reduct}, we may assume that there exists a diagonal self-adjoint matrix $A$ and a self-adjoint matrix $B$ in $S_p^n$ such that $(A, B)$ has $(\mathbf{I}_{q,p})$.
 In particular, for any real number $t$, we have the identity